Oven Baked Potatoes {Steakhouse Copycat}

-We’re talking the best baked potato recipe here today that takes just 5 minutes prep time and yes, a little longer to bake than the microwave, but so totally worth it.
+We’re talking the best baked potato recipe here today that takes just 5 minutes prep time.

 What are the best potatoes for baking?

-If you love the restaurant-style, crispy skin potatoes, here’s how you get it.
+If you love the restaurant-style, crispy skin potatoes, here’s 5 quick steps on how to make them:

-- Pierce the potato 2-3 times with a fork or a small paring knife.
+• Pierce the potato 2-3 times with a fork or make a slit or two with a sharp knife.

 Pro Tip